ShurimasKitten/HomoclinicContinuation_COCO/README.md

 </div>

-By monitoring the type of equilibrium, we may identify codimension-two transitions (i.e. a Belnikov transition).
-The remaining codimension-two homoclinic bifurcations are classified by the following labels.
+The codimension-two homoclinic bifurcations are classified by the following labels.

 <div align="center">